vsariola/sointu/README.md

 go build -buildmode=c-shared -tags=plugin -o sointu-vsti.dll .\cmd\sointu-vsti\
 ```

-On other platforms than Windows, replace `-o sointu-track.dll`
+On other platforms than Windows, replace `-o sointu-vsti.dll` appropriately e.g.
-appropriately e.g. `-o sointu-track.so`; however, the VST instrument is
+`-o sointu-vsti.so`; so far, the VST instrument has been built & tested on
-completely untested on all other platforms than Windows at the moment.
+Windows and Linux.

 Notice the `-tags=plugin` build tag definition.
-This is required by the [vst2 library](https://github.com/pipelined/vst2);
+This is required by the [vst2
-otherwise, you will get a lot of build errors.
+library](https://github.com/pipelined/vst2); otherwise, you will get a lot of
+build errors.

-Add `-tags=native,plugin` to use the [x86 native virtual machine](#native-virtual-machine)
+Add `-tags=native,plugin` to use the [x86 native virtual
-instead of the virtual machine written in Go.
+machine](#native-virtual-machine) instead of the virtual machine written in Go.

 ### Sointu-compile